 developing solutions by experimentation and prototyping

 Yet, these two elements are completely new ways of working for most organizations.
-Many talk about empathy and experimential culture, but there is a big gap between talking and doing.
+Many talk about empathy and experimential culture, but there is always a huge gap between talking and doing.
+And also a learning curve to get to a level where impact is achieved.

 It’s important to understand that design thinking isn’t just a buzzword, but represents a much bigger change that is ongoing.
 Put simply, it’s about an extensive global shift in the way we work.
 In order to create necessary services, work life must adapt, and this change is already well underway.
 If you don’t believe me, flick through the increasing number of recruitment listings for service designers or familiarize yourself with the thoughts of companies such as Osuuspankki (In Finnish) and Kone.